smartcat-labs/cassandra-diagnostics/README.md

 ### Cassandra Connector

 Connector is a module which hooks into the query path and extract information for diagnostics.
-Bytecode instrumentation is used to augment existing Cassandra code with addition functionality.
+Bytecode instrumentation is used to augment existing Cassandra code with additional functionality.
 It uses low priority threads to execute the diagnostics information extraction with minimal performance impact to the target code (Cassandra node or application/driver).

 Currently Cassandra Diagnostics implements the following connector implementation: